-Enabling Technology To Tackle The Indian NPA Crisis
+Enabling Technology to Tackle the Indian NPA Crisis

 You're reading Entrepreneur India, an international franchise of Entrepreneur Media.

 The issue of rising NPAs has put the Indian banking sector under an enormous amount of pressure.
-According to the Reserve Bank of India’s Financial Stability Report of June 2018, the gross non performing assets ratio of the SCBs rose from 10.2 per cent in September 2017 to 11.6 per cent in March 2018.
+According to the Reserve Bank of India’s Financial Stability Report in June 2018, the gross non-performing assets ratio of the SCBs rose from 10.2 per cent in September 2017 to 11.6 per cent in March 2018.
 This scenario is expected to worsen due to the PCA framework that could help mitigate financial stability risks by arresting the deterioration in the banking sector.

 Multiple factors have triggered the current NPA crisis.
 Companies that were debt-ridden were allowed to raise more debt from the system.
 Relaxed lending norms by banks to corporates without due diligence and increased selling of unsecured loans aggravated the crisis.
 Another reason is the lack of contingency planning and lack of existence of frameworks that could help mitigate project risks.